March, Candlelight Vigil Planned For One Year Anniversary Of George Floyd's Death

 These signs don’t just represent change, but lives taken, and families shattered, he said.
 “This stuff is still going on and we have to do something about it.”

 Ron Bell is one of the featured speakers.
 “It’s sad that a lot of black men are still being murdered.
-Since the murder of George Floyd, 959 have been shot and killed by police, 200 of which are Black and brown and many are young people,” said Bell.READ MORE: Harbormaster Gives Boating Safety Tips After Recent Water Rescues
+Since the murder of George Floyd, 959 have been shot and killed by police, 200 of which are Black and brown and many are young people,” said Bell.READ MORE: I-Team: BPD Investigating 21 Officers Over Possibly Violating Rules On Sergeant's Exam

 Protesters will march 1.2 miles from Milton to Mattapan carrying signs and walking in solidarity to Walker Park where they will hold a rally.